-Value-adding and embracing the concept of “no waste” are how we’ve always tended to live on the farm.
+Value-adding and embracing the concept of “no waste” is how we’ve always tended to live on the farm.

 Whether it’s bird-eaten fruit, left-over food, or wood that’s fallen in the garden, wasting as little as possible seems obvious to us (and probably to you, too).